lukeredpath/LRRemoteImage/README.md

       }];
     }

-All loaded images will be cached, using their URL as the cache, using NSCache.
+All loaded images will be cached, using the URL as the cache key, using NSCache.
 This means that subsequent requests for the image after a fetchWithQueue:completionHandler: call will return the image, as will calls to a completely different LRRemoteImage instance for the same URL (the cache is shared across all LRRemoteImage instances).

 Because NSCache is used, it will automatically be flushed in response to memory warnings.

 ## License